 Trend Indicator (optional)

-The trend indicator uses text and a directional icon to communicate which way the metric is trending.
+The trend indicator uses text and a directional symbol to communicate which way the metric is trending.
 The amount of change can be given as an absolute value, a percentage, or both.
-The pointer direction is, by convention, up when the metric increases in value, down when it decreases, and pointed to the right when there is no change.
+The directional convention is up or positive when the metric increases in value, down or negative when it decreases, and pointed right for no change.

 The trend indicator has two tricky bits:

 - Compared to What?
 To report a trend you need to compare a current value against a previous value.
 For example, stock trend indicators compare the current value against the value at yesterday’s market close.
-Unfortunately, most metrics don’t have a well understood previous value so you will need to choose a reasonable option such as 1 day ago or 1 week ago, or the penultimate value, and accept that your viewer may need to consult documentation to know which you’ve chosen.
+Unfortunately, most metrics don’t have a well understood previous value so you will need to choose a reasonable option such as 1 day ago or 1 week ago, or immediately previous, and accept that your viewer may need to consult documentation to know which you’ve chosen.